devGhiles/face_recognition/README.md

 # Face recognition using eigenfaces and a naive bayes classifier

 ## Dependencies
-The program is written in Python 3.6.1, see the requirements.txt file for the required libraries.
+The program is written in Python 3.6.1, but it should work for any version of Python 3. see the requirements.txt file for the required libraries.
 If you have pip installed, you can install all the required libraries by typing the following command in the command-line:
 ```bash
 $ pip install -r requirements.txt